A work in progress

 His coming down to earth was necessitated by the predicament brought about

-by Adam and Eve, the first human beings.
+by Adam and Eve, the first of human beings.
 While Eve was instrumental in what

-happened, Adam represented the race, and made a decisive choice for the
+happened, Adam represented and stood for the race, and made a deciding choice for

 their progeny.
 Sadly, he disobeyed and its consequences have fallen on us,